 You need a mirror in the bathroom.
 Might as well put that mirror to use right?
 No, I don’t mean watching yourself sing into the blow dryer which you’ve turned into a wind machine.
 Although that’s some fantastic multitasking.

-The Silveran mirror is also a multitasking wonder.
+The Silveran vanity mirror is also a multitasking wonder.

 It’s got a great slim shelf for storing your things like that pretty water cup, your toothbrush holder.
-I’d probably stick all of my Ordinary face serums.
+I’d probably stick all of my Ordinary face serums there.
 They are pretty little bottles and always in the way.

-Notice in this picture, the bonus organization hack, a little crochet bag hanging on that wall hook.
+Notice in this picture, another clever hack, a little crochet bag hanging on that wall hook.
 These are the types of ideas you get when you walk through Ikea.
+All of this would be perfect for a guest bathroom too!

 #10 Funky Wall Storage For The Kids Bathroom

-I’ve got a more grown version for you in a bit, but the Laddan unit is awesome for a kids bathroom
+I’ve got a more grown version for you in a bit, but the Skadis unit is awesome for a kid’s bathroom wall.

 It’s got bright poppy colors and lots of little bins and things to store toothbrushes, small towels and retainers.
 Gross.